e8yes/movie-lens-recommender/src/model/README.md

 https://drive.google.com/file/d/1IvzZZFS-zrSQY78D8bf24ZCdPqt75nd7/view?usp=share_link  (reduced data_set, only take part of users rating, which can be trained)

-unzip, there will be three file content_features,user_features,ratings
+unzip, there will be three files: 'content_features',  'user_features' ,'ratings'

-3. analyze.py will load data from cassandra to spark dataframe, to calculate mse of each user and r square (use prediction from model) r square currently is not aviable due to not feasible for training the whole user dataset
+3. analyze.py will load data from cassandra to spark dataframe, to calculate mse of each user and r square (use prediction from model) r square currently is not available due to not feasible for training the whole user dataset

 4. rating_predict.py can print the prediciton rating of given user_id and movie_id  (based on load model)

-sample model
+sample model:
 https://drive.google.com/drive/folders/1YcZy-3ISL1kWtRqHXXyK6tGCzNo81k5q?usp=share_link      (trained model on reduced dataset)

+sample command:
 python3 rating_predict.py 1 2 'recommendation_model_half_without_matirx/my_model'
 first input: user_id   second: movie_id    third: path to model